 The Bering Expedition Landing Site on Kayak Island in the Gulf of Alaska is the location of what many consider the first scientific investigation of Northwestern North America.
 Naturalist Georg W. Steller, a surgeon and naturalist, who accompanied Vitus Bering on the Great Northern Expedition (1733-1743) made the first attempts at contacts between Europeans and natives of Alaska.
-Steller’s observations, recorded in his journal, are among the first contributions to the West’s knowledge of the natural and human history of this area of the world.
+Steller’s journal entries, and his collections of natural specimens and cultural items, are among the first contributions to the West’s knowledge of the natural and human history of this area of the world.

 Steller's Journal of the Sea Voyage from Kamchatka to America and Return on the Second Expedition, 1741-1742.
 Translated and annotated by Frank A. Golder, Leonhard Stejneger, and Ellsworth P. Bertholf.
 American Geographical Society, New York, 1922.

 Bering's Voyages, Vols.
 I* II, by Frank A. Colder, American Geographical Society Research Series No. 1, W.L.G.
 Joerg, ed., reprint ed., Octagon Books, Inc., New York, 1968.